Netcracker/KubeMarine/documentation/TlsTermination.md

 Nginx Ingress Controller uses default wildcard certificate to authenticate itself to a client and to terminate HTTPS connection.
 To support multiple hostnames the certificate could use wildcard SANs.
 Nginx Ingress Controller contacts applications using plain HTTP connection.
+Thus, using this approach it is very easy to manage only one certificate in one place - TLS traffic will be terminated on nginx ingress controller using default certificate for all application ingresses.

 To read more about nginx ingress controller default certificate visit [https://kubernetes.github.io/ingress-nginx/user-guide/tls/#default-ssl-certificate](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#default-ssl-certificate).

-Pros:
-+ Easy to manage only one certificate in one place.
-+ Used for all ingresses without explicit custom certificates.

-Cons:
+**Limitations:**
 - Adding new hostname might require to re-issue certificate, if new hostname do not match any previous wildcard SANs.
-- Insecure HTTP connection from nginx ingress controller to application pods.
+- Connections form nginx ingress controller to applications are HTTP, i.e. without encryption.
-- L7 load balancing could be customized through "ingress" resources only.
+- L7 load balancing options could be customized through "ingress" resources only.

 ### How to install